No results for ""

 Therefore, the estimated APOs are given by:

 We refer to and as covariate-adjusted means.
 They are the unadjusted sample means and , minus the adjustments and .
-This removes conditional bias due to the randomized imbalances between the covariate means and for both the treatment and control arms, respectively.
+This removes conditional bias due to the randomized imbalances between the covariate means and for both the treatment and control variations, respectively.

 You can compute the estimated regression slopes with the following formulas: